vyperlang/vyper/vyper/venom/README.md

     could translate to: `PUSH1 15 label2 JUMPI label1 JUMP`.
 - `djmp`
   - ```
-    djmp var
+    djmp %var, label1, label2, label3, ...
     ```
-  - Dynamic jump to an address specified by the variable operand.
+  - Dynamic jump to an address specified by the variable operand, constrained to the provided labels.
+  - Accepts a variable number of labels.
   - The target is not a fixed label but rather a value stored in a variable, making the jump dynamic.
+  - The jump target can be any of the provided labels.
   - Translates to `JUMP`.

 ### EVM instructions

 The following instructions map one-to-one with [EVM instructions](https://www.evm.codes/).
 Operands correspond to stack inputs in the same order.
 Stack outputs are the instruction's output.
 Instructions have the same effects.